PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 | 64 | Server time (in milliseconds) |

 ### Login Request
 If the token does not fit into a single packet, it is split into fragments.
+The last fragment is terminated with a null byte.

 | Bits | Description |
 | --- | --- |